Amazon is embracing surveillance-as-a-service

 Today, Amazon rolled out more than a dozen new devices and services, including more dynamic ways to speak with Alexa and a cloud gaming service named Luna.
 The highly-produced showcase has been held every September for a few years now, and as the biggest Alexa event of the year, it tends to make Amazon’s ambitions clear.
 Last year a major theme was that Amazon wants you to use its recommendation engines, and this year the message couldn’t be clearer: Amazon is in the business of selling surveillance-as-a-service.

 Each of these features and products, from live video of your car’s interior to home surveillance is designed to lead down a rabbit hole to a paid service.
-For example, Alexa Guard, which turns Echo speakers into listening devices when people are away from home, was free at launch a few years ago, but today Amazon launched Alexa Guard Plus, a paid $5 a month service.
+For example, Alexa Guard, which turns Echo speakers into listening devices when people are away from home, was free at launch a few years ago.
+A free version still exists, but today Amazon launched Alexa Guard Plus, a paid $5 a month service.
 These products and services reveal an orchestrated strategy to slow walk people into normalizing surveillance of virtually every aspect of people’s lives at a cost, this in spite the fact that normalization of surveillance can lead to Amazon flipping a profit at all points, from partnering with cities and police departments, negative Neighbors app activity, and people afraid of getting pulled over by the police.
 Once a moratorium ends in 2021, Amazon can sell facial recognition to police too.

 If you followed the spat of bad news about Ring in the past year – stories of racial profiling, partnerships with more than 1,300 police departments nationwide, and a camera that got hacked in an eight year old’s room — this strategy may come as little surprise.